mainmatter/mainmatter.com/src/posts/2023-05-24-open-source-experimental-branding-templates.md

 down and create something based on my gut feelings, combine surprising elements together as a montage, that is functional meanwhile, and see what comes out of

-The first concept became boring (I won't show it to anybody) I became a bit skeptical about my idea.
+The first concept quickly turned boring and I started feeling a bit skeptical about my idea.
 But instead of giving up, I realized what I want.
 Extraordinary.
 Surprising.
 Anything but boring.